 In 2001 his family relocated back to South Wales and Lee followed a few months later continuing to work in accounts at a few companies across South Wales.

 Lee soon made a name for himself on the DJ circuit in South Wales and in 2004 he started working for a local radio station, Bridge FM Radio as a promo guy.
 He attended events helping to promote the radio station.
 Later 2004 he tried out as a producer and produced the Saturday afternoon show.
 In 2005, Lee started presenting radio shows and has hosted every show on the Bridge FM schedule since.
 Lee hosts a networked show across all of the Nation Broadcasting Group’s local stations every weekday afternoon across South and West Wales.
-You can hear Lee on Bridge FM Radio, Swansea Bay Radio, Radio Carmarthenshire, Radio Pembrokeshire, Radio Ceredigion every afternoon between 3pm and 7pm.
+You can hear Lee on Bridge FM Radio, Swansea Bay Radio, Radio Carmarthenshire and Radio Pembrokeshire every afternoon between 3pm and 7pm.
 You can also hear Lee across the whole of Wales on Nation Radio every Saturday between 10am and 2pm.

 He continues to work closely with many charities in his own time.
 Lee has close ties with Macmillan cancer support, Cancer Research, Age Cymru, Ty Hafan and many smaller charities.
 He has sat on the board of directors for Y Bont and Healing the Wounds.
-He remains a patron of a number other charities.
-Lee has recently helped his cousin, Tom Morgan to set up a social enterprise charity called Mentoring Plus UK.
-He’s proud to be chair of the board of directors.
-You can find out more about Mentoring Plus UK by clicking here.
+He remains a patron of a number of other charities.